A timeline on rail disruptions by anti pipeline protesters across Canada

 Feb.
 17 — Trudeau convenes the Incident Response Group, an emergency committee that meets in the event of a national crisis.

 Feb.
 18 — An emergency debate is held in the House of Commons, where the Opposition Conservatives advocate for forceful action and the governing Liberals push for ongoing dialog with backing from other political parties.
-Meanwhile, CN issues temporary layoff notices for 450 employees, citing the ongoing protests as the reason for the move.
+Meanwhile, CN issues temporary layoff notices for 450 employees, citing the ongoing protests as the reason.

 Feb.
 19 — Protesters erect a blockade along a stretch of CN rail line in Edmonton, but are soon faced with counter-protesters who begin forcibly dismantling the barricade.
 The blockade is taken down later in the day.
 Via Rail announces nearly 1,000 temporary layoffs in light of ongoing service suspensions across much of Canada.
 The rail provider also cancels plans to resume a route between Ottawa and Quebec City as a new blockade is erected near Montreal.